 Suplemental plaques can be added to the sign assembly at the discretion of individual jurisdition.
-Plaques can assist with navication with the inclusion of the jurisdiction name, with or without a community logo, trail name, or the name of the current route.
+Plaques can assist with navication with the inclusion of the jurisdiction name, with or without a community logo, and the name of the current route.